muelea/selfcontact/README.md

 #### 5) Run example script to test for self-intersections
 Run the self-contact optimization: python selfcontact/tutorial/run_selfcontact_optimization.py --essentials_folder ESSENTIALS_FOLDER --model_folder MODEL_FOLDER --output_folder OUTPUT_FOLDER
---config selfcontact_optimization_config_orig.yaml
+--config selfcontact/tutorial/configs/selfcontact_optimization_config_orig.yaml

-If you want to enable segment testing use the `--config selfcontact_optimization_config_segmenttests.yaml`.
+If you want to enable segment testing set the test_segments parameter to True.
+Please not, that we did not use segment tests in the original paper.
+With segment testing the optimization is more stable, but the hyperparameters are not tuned.

 ## Citation
 ```